henrik42/solo/README.md

 _jump-start_ _Solo_ (implicitly).

-There are many things going on in typical Java applications that let you gain control to have you jump-started:
+There are many things going on in typical Java applications that let you gain control -- i.e. to have you jump-started:

 * __Context Dependency Injection__: CDI [1a, 1b] (and SPI [2a, 2b]
   architectures in general) lets you _extend_ the functionality of a